-Another approach is for the tree class to supply a generic traversal function which takes the visitor either as a template parameter or as a function parameter.
+Another approach is for the tree class to supply a generic traversal function which takes the visitor as a function parameter.
 This is known as the visitor design pattern.
 A major constraint on this approach is that the signature for all visitor functions, that is, their return type and parameters, must be fixed in advance.
 Thus, the designer of the generic traversal function must be able to adequately judge what parameters and return type will likely be needed by potential visitor functions.